Cyber Security and Ethical Hacking Internship ...

 Step 4: The next step is to configure your firewall rules for remote access

-White hat hackers use their powers for good deeds and so they are also called ethical hackers.
+White hat hackers use their powers for good deeds and so they are also called Ethical Hackers.
 These are mostly hired by companies as a security specialist that attempts to find and fix vulnerabilities and security holes in the systems.
+They use their skills to help make the security better.

 Patch management should be done as soon as it is released.
 For windows, once the patch is released it should be applied to all machines, not later than one month.
 Same goes for network devices, patch it as soon as it is released.
 Proper patch management should be followed.